Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Quantum Simulation in the Light Front

 \section{Quantum Simulation in the Light Front}

-In this section we present an algorithm for calculating the PDFs $f_\ell(x)$ on a digital quantum computer.
-In Sec.~\ref{hilbsize} we describe the scaling of the Hilbert space dimension we must encode with harmonic resolution.
+In this Section we present an algorithm for simulation of QFT in the front form on a digital quantum computer.
+In Sec.~\ref{hilbsize} we describe the scaling with harmonic resolution of the dimension of the Hilbert space.
 In Sec.~\ref{statesandops} we present three encodings, and explain the trade-offs between efficiency of encoding and simplicity of encoded operations.
+In Sec.~\ref{timeevol} we discuss the cost of time evolution.
 In Sec.~\ref{stateprep} we discuss the preparation of bound states~--- the eigenstates of the interacting Hamiltonian.
-In Sec.~\ref{measurement}, we discuss the measurement procedure which, as was explained in the previous section, reduces in the DLCQ formalism to evaluating the expectation value of the number operator~\eqref{pdfourcutoff}.
+In Sec.~\ref{measurement}, we discuss the measurement procedure used to obtain PDFS which, as was explained in Sec.~\ref{pdfs}, reduces in the DLCQ formalism to evaluating the expectation value of the number operator~\eqref{pdfourcutoff}.
+The methods we describe in this Section are optimal in both qubits and gates up to logarithmic factors.

-In what follows all the resource requirements will be given in terms of the harmonic resolution $K$ (the dimensionless light-front momentum), for two reasons.
-First, numerous quantities of physical interest can be calculated within a single Fock space sector with fixed total momentum.
+In what follows all the resource requirements will be given in terms of the harmonic resolution $K$ (the dimensionless light-cone momentum), for two reasons.
+First, numerous quantities of physical interest can be calculated within a single Fock space sector with fixed~$K$.
 In \mbox{$1+1D$}, one example is given by the PDF, our focus in this paper; another example is the hadronic tensor~\cite{Lamm:2019uyc}.
 A straightforward generalization to \mbox{$3+1D$} would allow one to calculate electromagnetic form factors and decay constants: this is discussed in Sec.~\ref{qcdlf}.
 In such calculations, $K$ will define the number of points at which these quantities are evaluated.
 The calculation of dynamical quantities like cross-sections requires wave packets expanded in a basis of states having different total light-front momenta.
 In this case one would consider all the blocks of size up to some maximum $K$.
 In both cases $K$ controls the resolving power of the theory in the light-front, and so is a natural quantity with which to express computational cost.